Watmonitor

 Will Watmonitor automatically generate source code for my hardware?

-Yes, Watmonitor will automatically generate source code sketches for your hardware, including ESP32 with WiFi or PHY Ethernet connection and supported ultrasonic sensors.
+Yes, Watmonitor will automatically generate source code sketches for ESP32 with WiFi and ULP and supported ultrasonic or ToF laser sensors.
 The generated sketches will include the necessary MCU token, calculate the trace to the target PHP file, and automatically add your domain (note: localhost will not work—ensure you use an accessible IP or domain name).
-The Root CA certificate (for HTTPS connections) is not modified, so you will need to manually add it into the sketch for the ESP32.
+The Root CA certificate (for HTTPS connections) is not modified, so you will need to manually add it into the sketch for the ESP32, default used is Let's Encrypt Root CA certificate ISRG Root X1.

 Are there additional source codes available beyond those in the Watmonitor app?